lsh-Brecht/SWE_2021_41_2024_2_week_6/README.md

       arr.append(sum)
     return happy
 ```
-The `isHappy(n)` function checks if `n` is a "happy number."/
+The `isHappy(n)` function checks if `n` is a "happy number."
-A happy number is a number where replacing it with the sum of squares of its digits\
+A happy number is a number where replacing it with the sum of squares of its digits
 eventually leads to 1.
 If it loops endlessly without reaching 1, it's unhappy.

 #### how the code works